How to Protect Affiliate Income From Google Algorithm Changes

 Why Google Keeps Moving the Goalposts

+Google keeps updating because every update is an attempt to close the gap between what it is surfacing and what people actually find useful when they click through.
 When that gap closes, Google’s product gets better.
-When Google’s product gets better, more people use it.
-When more people use it, advertising revenue grows.
+When its product gets better, more people use it.
 The algorithm changes are not punishments.
 They are product improvements.
-And affiliate sites that built their traffic on thin content were always sitting on borrowed time.
+Affiliate sites that built their traffic on thin content were always sitting on borrowed time.

 Helpful Content, Core Updates, and AI Overviews — what they actually mean

 Google’s Helpful Content system started as a standalone update and is now a permanent part of the core algorithm.
 It runs continuously.
 Its function is to identify content written for search engines rather than readers and suppress it in favor of content written for people.
-That sounds simple because it is.
-The execution is what most affiliate sites have gotten wrong.

 Core updates are broader recalibrations.
 They do not target specific behaviors.
 They reassess the entire framework through which Google evaluates quality.
 You can follow every written guideline and still lose rankings in a core update, because core updates change what good looks like, not just what illegal looks like.